 - Formulate practical solutions to assist in preventing and reducing graffiti.

-- Win Prizes Student and school prizes are awarded to Year category winners.
+- Win Prizes Student and school prizes are awarded the winning entry.

-- Participation Acknowledgment The efforts of every student who enters the competition will be acknowledged with an official 2016 Crime Stoppers WA participation certificate.
+- Participation Acknowledgment The efforts of every student who enters the competition will be acknowledged with an official 2019 Crime Stoppers WA/WA Police participation certificate.

 - Teacher Acknowledgment All teachers who participate will receive a certificate of commendation.

-- The school or organisation of each winning student or group will be able to select one of the following prizes, which are worth up to $2,000 each:
+The winning student or group will win the following prizes, worth up to $2000 for the winning team:

 How to enter